 Radicular pain, or radiculitis, refers to the pain-related symptoms caused by the inflammation of a spinal nerve root in the spinal column.
 Radiculopathic symptoms vary widely from patient to patient and depend on the specific location of the nerve compression.
 This is why an impinged spinal nerve can actually be responsible for numb fingertips or debilitating leg pain.
 Treatment of this condition is usually contingent on alleviating the source of nerve inflammation.
 This can usually be accomplished with conservative, non-surgical treatment, but does occasionally require surgery.

 The first step toward treating radicular pain is to fully understand the various conditions that cause spinal nerve root inflammation.
-Determining the cause of radicular symptoms usually requires a visit to the doctor.
-After obtaining a medical history and performing a physical examination, the physician forms a list of possible causes.
-Then using medical imaging technology, such as an MRI or CT scan, he confirms the source of pain.
+Determining the cause of radicular symptoms usually requires a visit to a physician.
+After obtaining a medical history and performing a physical examination, a physician forms a list of possible causes.
+Then, using medical imaging technology such as an MRI or CT scan, she or he confirms the source of pain.

 Some of the most common symptoms of radicular pain include:

 - Chronic neck or back pain, stiffness or soreness